Headington Hill

 Oxford Brookes is committed to building an environment which supports our students, staff and partners to excel.
 Importantly, our campus spaces will respond to the evolving needs of the University’s community and the rapidly changing world of education.

-Our new teaching and learning spaces on the Headington Hill site will showcase the latest technological advances and thinking, preparing our students for their future careers in a rapidly changing world.
-The new buildings will help connect our students to organisations, businesses and sector pioneers, enrich teaching and learning, and boost employability.
+Our new teaching and learning spaces on the Headington Hill site showcase the latest technological advances and thinking, preparing our students for their future careers in a rapidly changing world.
+The new buildings help connect our students to organisations, businesses and sector pioneers, enrich teaching and learning, and boost employability.

-We believe our future Oxford environment will inspire a vibrant, connected and diverse student and staff community to achieve their potential and the two new buildings on the Headington Hill site will play an important part in this.
+We believe our future Oxford environment will inspire a vibrant, connected and diverse student and staff community to achieve their potential and the two new buildings on the Headington Hill site play an important part in this.

 What are the timescales for the new buildings?